 COM 351/ENG 351.
-Literature and Film 3
+Literature and Film

 This course explores the relationship between literature and the cinema, emphasizing films that make creative use of literary works and traditions.
-Prerequisite: either ENG 102 or ENG 103 or COM 103 or SCI 103 or permission of instructor

 COM 352.
 Styles and Genres 3

 This course focuses upon characteristic forms, styles and genres of particular bodies of film or television, with special emphasis on the textual analysis of formal and stylistic strategies that may be considered to be artistically valued.
 These may involve analysis of narrative structures and elements (or rhetorical conventions, for nonfiction forms) as well as elements of visual storytelling such as cinematography, lighting, sound, staging, editing and special effects.
 For each, we will examine the critical and philosophical assumptions underlying the choices available to film producers and directors in creating the shape of each work, and we will also consider the impact of audience response and of financial pressures upon stylistic choices.
 Prerequisites: Junior standing or permission of instructor